cognizance-amrita/Sketch-icons/CONTRIBUTING.md

 ### Fix an issue

-Should you choose to work on a new issue or an existing issue from <link>, please follow the steps below.
+Should you choose to work on a new issue or an existing issue from <https://github.com/garudatechnologydevelopers/Sketches/issues>, please follow the steps below.

 ### Prepare the contribution commits